 You can also send email with attachments programmatically.
-To include an attachment, construct a multipart email message.
+To include an attachment in your email, construct a new multipart email message.
 In this message, include a MIME part that contains an appropriate Content-Type header, along with the MIME-encoded content.
 Next, use the Content-Disposition header to specify whether the content is to be displayed inline or treated as an attachment.

-Once you have constructed your message, you can send it using the SendRawEmail API; you can also use the AWS Software Development Kits (SDKs) for Java, .NET, and PHP, or a third party library such as boto for Python.
+Once you have constructed your message, you can send it using the SendRawEmail API; you can also use the AWS Software Development Kits (SDKs) or a third-party library such as boto for Python.

-To learn more about attachment pricing for Amazon SES, please see pricing.
-For more information, including SMTP configuration and the MIME types that are supported by Amazon SES, go to the Amazon SES Developer Guide.
+To learn more about attachment pricing for Amazon SES, please see Amazon SES Pricing.

 The SMTP protocol requires that all data be sent in 7-bit ASCII format.
 If you want to use a different character encoding with the Amazon SES SMTP interface, you will need to apply your desired encoding to your subject and body, and then convert them to a valid 7-bit ASCII message before sending it to the SMTP endpoint.

 The SendEmail API accepts UTF-8 subject and body inputs, transcodes them into whatever format you specify via an optional encoding parameter, and automatically converts the resulting content into 7-bit ASCII with appropriate encoded-word syntax and content-transfer-encoding headers before transmission.
 The SendRawEmail API requires you to apply your desired encoding to your subject and body and then convert them to a valid 7-bit ASCII message before submitting each request.